Frangidha/History-project/README.md

 <h3>Credits</h3>
 Timeline W3C schools
-Code was used from this site to create the accordian effect on the politcal career page timeline section.
+Code was inspirited from this site to create the accordian effect on the politcal career page timeline section.
 Styles were changed to suit styling on my Website.

 Code insitute
 the code insitute curriculum was used to develop the entire website.

 <h3>Media</h3>
-<p>all media were taken form <a href="https://www.shutterstock.com/explore/flex-subscriptions?c3apidt=p68161268801&gclid=EAIaIQobChMI0vGyntaD_AIVjd1RCh05jgE2EAAYASAAEgLsDvD_BwE&gclsrc=aw.ds&kw=free%20pictures">free image sources</a>() and <a href="https://www.wikipedia.org/">wikepidia</a>. the sources can be found in the Bibliography (see footer)</p>
+<p>all media were taken form <a href="https://www.shutterstock.com/explore/flex-subscriptions?c3apidt=p68161268801&gclid=EAIaIQobChMI0vGyntaD_AIVjd1RCh05jgE2EAAYASAAEgLsDvD_BwE&gclsrc=aw.ds&kw=free%20pictures">free image sources</a> and <a href="https://www.wikipedia.org/">wikepidia</a>. the sources can be found in the Bibliography (see footer)</p>